-The PIC uses its best endeavours to comply with the audit firm governance codes of Ireland, the Netherlands and the United Kingdom and those, or their equivalent, in any other countries applicable to the firm in the future except to the extent that it is agreed by the PIC to depart from a particular provision and this decision is supported by the GGC.
+The PIC uses its best endeavours to comply with the audit firm governance codes of Ireland and the United Kingdom and those, or their equivalent, in any other countries applicable to the firm in the future except to the extent that it is agreed by the PIC to depart from a particular provision and this decision is supported by the GGC.
 The relevant partners in each country provide the PIC, at least annually, with a summary of the key elements of the governance codes including actual or expected changes or amendments.

 Right of access to information